SonicMetallica/SonicMetallica.github.io/footprinting/nikto.md

 Nikto is built on LibWhisker (by RFP) and can run on any platform which has a Perl environment.
 It supports SSL, proxies, host authentication, IDS evasion and more.
 It can be updated automatically from the command-line, and supports the optional submission of updated version data back to the maintainers.
 Options

-Below are all of the Nikto command line options and explanations.
-A brief version of this text is available by running Nikto with the -h (-help) option.
+Beneath are all of the Nikto commands, options and explanations.
+A small version of this text is available by entering Nikto with the -h (-help) option.

 - Cgidirs

 Scan these CGI directories.
-Special words "none" or "all" may be used to scan all CGI directories or none, (respectively).
+Special words "none" or "all" may be used to scan all CGI directories or none.
 A literal value for a CGI directory such as "/cgi-test/" may be specified (must include trailing slash).
 If this is option is not specified, all CGI directories listed in config.txt will be tested.

 - config